demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### mobileiron-cloud-get-devices-data
 ***
-This command is used to get all the devices based on a particular filter query.
+Gets all the devices based on a particular filter query.
 The command might execute multiple API calls depending on the amount of devices that would be returned.

 #### Base Command